sufforest/SolidBin/README.md

 ## <a name="preprocessing"></a>Contacts and bug reports
-Please send bug reports or questions (such as the appropriate modes for your datasets) to Ziye Wang: zwang17@fudan.edu.cn
-Dr. Shanfeng Zhu: zhusf@fudan.edu.cn
+Please send bug reports or questions (such as the appropriate modes for your datasets) to Ziye Wang: zwang17@fudan.edu.cn and Dr. Shanfeng Zhu: zhusf@fudan.edu.cn

 ## <a name="preprocessing"></a>References